danielementary/Database-Systems-Project-Airbnb/Summary-Sophie/DatabaseSystem2019.md

 We only need 3 pages in main memory. <br>
 The procedure : <br>
-* pages are read in one at a times
+* pages are read in one at a time
 * the loaded page's records are sorted
 * the sorted page can be written out
 * in the next passes, pairs of runs (sorted pages) are read and merged to produce runs twice as long.